HelmholtzAI-FZJ/hearts-gym/docs/client-server.md

 pops up where it is not a client's turn in any game, all clients interact with different environments at the same time.

-The server sends gzipped, JSON-encoded messages and receives non-encoded 'OK' messages as well as actions that are either:
+The server sends length-prefixed, gzipped, JSON-encoded messages and receives non-encoded 'OK' messages as well as length-prefixed actions that are either:
 - A single integer.
 - Multiple integers separated by `hearts_gym.envs.server_utils.ACTION_SEPARATOR`.